Goutte/WordpressBundle/README.md

 I re-did the bundle from scratch because I wanted working and clean tests at all times.
 Plus, it's a learner's project.

-You should not use this bundle, as using both WordPress AND Symfony2 is a bad practice, but until the [CMF](http://cmf.symfony.com) is media-ready this is a good enough alternative.
+You should not use this bundle, as using both WordPress AND Symfony2 is a bad practice, but until the [CMF](http://cmf.symfony.com) is media-ready this is a good enough alternative in some fast-food cases.

 How to use
 ==========

+1. Create your wordpress as usual
-1. Register this bundle in your AppKernel.php
+2. Register this bundle in your AppKernel.php
-2. Configure in app/config.yml
+3. Configure in app/config.yml

     ```yml
     goutte_wordpress: